 Endurance Rides are races over a trail of 50 to 150 miles.
 Terrain can be varied and challenging.
 The events are commonly held over one to three days.
-Horses are checked by qualified veterinarians and judges before, during and after the ride.
-Your first endurance ride will likely be a one-day event of about twenty or twenty-five miles.
+Horses are checked by qualified veterinarians and judges before, during, and after the ride.
+Your first endurance ride will likely be a one-day event of about 20 or 25 miles.

 What Is the Goal?